mindsdb/mindsdb/docs/website/docs/Installing.md

 ## On Mac or Linux

-It might be needed that you need to install `tkinter` in addition.

-- Fedora: `sudo dnf -y install python3-tkinter`
-- Debian: `sudo apt-get install python3-tk tk`

 Install MindsDB:

 ```bash
 pip3 install mindsdb --user
 ```

+It might be needed that you need to install `tkinter` from your package manager in certain situations.

+- Ubuntu/Debian: `sudo apt-get install python3-tk tk`
+- Fedora: `sudo dnf -y install python3-tkinter`
+- Arch: `sudo pacman -S tk`

 ## On Windows 10